HobbyZone

 Some HobbyZone products include the patented Anti-Crash Technology which utilizes special optical sensors that detect both sky and ground.
 Should the plane enter a dive, the system automatically applies counter-control to reduce the likelihood of a crash.
 It also detects and avoids overcompensation of the controls, one of the leading causes of crashes by inexperienced pilots.
 As skills develop, the ACT is easily disabled by pulling the throttle stick downward and holding it for three seconds.
 The plane beeps twice to signify the ACT is turned off.
 Rearming the ACT is accomplished in the same manner and will cause the plane to beep once.
 Arming and disarming the ACT can be done in flight if desired.

+HobbyZone's Champ S+ model has an optional first person view kit, allowing the pilot to view their flight as they would if they were inside the plane.

 The second plane to incorporate ACT is the three-channel Firebird Freedom which features a two-piece wing with larger surfaces, a much more powerful 480-series motor with seven-cell power, and steel pushrods to manipulate the control surfaces.

 HobbyZone introduced their first scale model in 2006.
 The three-channel, 480-powered Super Cub RTF incorporates ACT technology for novice pilots in a larger, more powerful package than ParkZone's intermediate J-3 Cub.